Find Trade Colleges

 The states with the most job growth for Metal & Plastic Layout Worker are Arizona, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Carolina, or Michigan.
 These states have the worst job growth for this type of profession.

-Metal & Plastic Layout Worker Salary
+Metal & Plastic Layout Worker Average Salary

-The typical yearly salary for Metal and Plastic Layout Workers is somewhere between $28,860 and $64,280.
+The salary for Metal and Plastic Layout Workers ranges between about $28,860 and $64,280 a year.

 undefined